mikehdt/SMS-Demo/README.md

 ## Controls

-Press the `1` key to cycle through the various scenes (some more computationally-heavy scenes might need a bit of an extra kick to move on...)
+Press the `1` button to cycle through the various scenes (some more computationally-heavy scenes might need a bit of an extra kick to move on...)

 ## Dependencies